astrolince/configs/README.md

 #### Signal

-Edit app to add `--use-tray-icon` in the end of the Exec command.
+Edit app to add `--start-in-tray` or `--use-tray-icon` in the end of the Exec command.

 #### Steam tweaks